The Circle (Dayereh)

 The end of the film bookends the beginning with another small door sliding shut.
 The finality of this action closes out a story that leaves you pondering just how it would feel to live under such repression, always fearful and always vulnerable.
 It's a story about a man's world shown from the woman's view and it's not an appealing picture of life in Iran.
 But, it is a beautifully made film by the maker of the wonderful childhood story, "The White Balloon," showing Panahi's deft versatility as a world-class filmmaker.

 The cinema verite-style camerawork helps carry forward the tension these women live with, day to day, as they strive to survive and stay out of prison - and it doesn't take much to get sent to prison.
 The look of the film, coupled with the natural efforts by the actresses, makes it feel real, almost documentary-like, and brings us to see a very different social order.
-"The Circle" is a powerhouse of a film and I give it an A.
+"The Circle" is a powerhouse of a film.